 The court sided with Nicaragua, and ruled that the United States was to pay reparations.
 Nicaragua asked for $17 billion, though an amount was never set.

 The United States, which did not recognize the jurisdiction of the court in this case, resisted international pressure to pay, and eventually, under the administration of President Violeta Chamorro, Nicaragua dropped its claim from the International Court in 1991.
-The International Court subsequently issued an order removing Nicaragua's case from the court's list, Ostick said.

 "In due time we will call for a referendum," Ortega said Tuesday, referring to the revival of the claim.